microsoft/K2Bridge/docs/configuration.md

 |             Percentage of table to aggregate to generate dynamic columns             | settings.dynamicSamplePercentage     |                       100                       |     V     | Must be between 0-100.                                                                                                |

-V* - Either ClientId + Secret OR useManagedIdentity must be set.
+V* - Either clientId + Secret OR clientId + useManagedIdentity must be set.